-News articles published through your own print and electronic channels are a great way to highlight your program's achievements.
-They can be published any time and are easily reproduced through our DFAT channels.
+Articles published through your own print and electronic channels are a great way to highlight your program's achievements.
 Your own channels might include your organisation's website, your partner's website, your newsletters, or relevant industry publications.

-Please send any communication products you think DFAT might be interested in cross promoting to fellowships@dfat.gov.au.
+All draft communication products for clearance a minimum of 21 days prior to release.
+Please also share any you think DFAT might be interested in cross promoting to fellowships@dfat.gov.au.
 We may publish the content on the DFAT or Australia Awards websites, in electronic newsletters, annual reports etc. or use social media to link to your website.